DavidLeoni/divercli/docs/README.md

 RELEASE DOCS ARE ON THE <a href="http://diversicon-kb.eu/manual/divercli" target="_blank">PROJECT WEBSITE</a>
 </p>

-This release allows to perform basic import / export of XML in IBY-LMF format and SQL dumps.
+This release allows to perform basic import / export of XML in <a href="http://diversicon-kb.eu/manual/diversicon-core/DiversiconLMF.html" target="_blank">Diversicon LMF</a> format and SQL dumps.
 Some function to query db metadata and import log is also provided.

 ### Install